-- □ Name collisions, where another company's shared assembly implements types that have the same names as those in your shared assembly.
-Because client code can theoretically have access to both assemblies simultaneously, this could be a serious problem. - □ The risk of an assembly being overwritten by a different version of the same assembly-the new version being incompatible with some existing client code.
+- ☐ Name collisions, where another company's shared assembly implements types that have the same names as those in your shared assembly.
+Because client code can theoretically have access to both assemblies simultaneously, this could be a serious problem. - ☐ The risk of an assembly being overwritten by a different version of the same assembly the new version being incompatible with some existing client code.

-The solution to these problems involves placing shared assemblies in a special directory subtree in the file system, known as the global assembly cache (GAC).
-Unlike with private assemblies, this cannot be done by simply copying the assembly into the appropriate folder-it needs to be specifically installed into the cache.
-This process can be performed by a number of .NET utilities and involves carrying out certain checks on the assembly, as well as setting up a small folder hierarchy within the assembly cache that is used to ensure assembly integrity.
+The solution to these problems is placing shared assemblies in a special directory subtree in the file system, known as the global assembly cache (GAC).
+Unlike with private assemblies, this cannot be done by simply copying the assembly into the appropriate folder - it needs to be specifically installed into the cache.
+This process can be performed by a number of .NET utilities and requires certain checks on the assembly, as well as the set up of a small folder hierarchy within the assembly cache that is used to ensure assembly integrity.

-In order to avoid the risk of name collisions, shared assemblies are given a name that is based on private key cryptography (private assemblies are simply given the same name as their main file name).
-This name is known as a strong name, is guaranteed to be unique, and must be quoted by applications that reference a shared assembly.
+To prevent name collisions, shared assemblies are given a name based on private key cryptography (private assemblies are simply given the same name as their main file name).
+This name is known as a strong name; it is guaranteed to be unique and must be quoted by applications that reference a shared assembly.

-Problems associated with the risk of overwriting an assembly are addressed by specifying version information in the assembly manifest, and by allowing side-by-side installations.
+Problems associated with the risk of overwriting an assembly are addressed by specifying version information in the assembly manifest and by allowing side-by-side installations.